helder-sales/mb85rs-c-library/README.md

 # mb85rs-c-library

-A C library to control an MB85RS FRAM with SPI communication.
+A C library to control an MB85RS FRAM with SPI communication

 ## Features